bencaldwell/mlflow-play/README.md

 # MLFLOW PLAY

-This is a sample project to work out a basic MLFlow to be used for local experimentation and serving.
+This is a sample project to work out a basic workflow using DVC and MLFlow to be used for local experimentation and serving.

 ## TODO: